kiranjitkaur3108/cybersecurity-home-lab/Lab-01-Home-Lab-and-Packet-Capture/README.md

 ## 10. Evidence

-The following screenshots will be added as evidence for this lab:
+The following screenshots has been added as evidence for this lab:

 - VirtualBox Internal Network configuration
 - Kali and Ubuntu IP addresses